 So I thought about “Do Good Things.”

 I love the ambiguity there.
-At first, it seems, like the statement of an underachiever, like “good enough.”
-What entrepreneur would consider only ever being “good.”
-“I make good soup.”
+At first it seems like the statement of an underachiever, like “good enough.”
+What entrepreneur would consider only ever being good?: “I make good soup.”
 “I make good apps.”
 Perhaps that’s a valid criticism.

 So the rebranding, strange as it may seem, is to step back and step down in order to step up.
 I want to tell my students to do “good things.”
 Because, in the end, that’s actually what I want.
 That’s the goal of Social Impact design.
 And we can do that, and know that, and measure that, I think, if we at least agree on moral standards of what it means to “do good.”